timemeansalot/SourceFiles/Blog/source/_posts/effective-cpp.md

 - If you want to delete all members in child object using parent pointer, you must declare parent's destructor as virtual.
 - It's bad to inherit from a parent class who doesn't provide virtual destructor.
 - You can make an **abstract class** by declare it's destructor as a **pure virtual destructor**.
 But you have to provide the definition of that destructor outside the class.

+## Item 8: Prevent exceptions from leaving destructors

+1. Can't emit exceptions in destructor: If an error is thrown in destructor, It will probably make the process of free resources fail
+2. Make a client class to deal with the exceptions, you can make a **non-destruct function** to handle with exceptions and you can handle exceptions in the destructor of client class.

+## Item 9: Never call virtual functions during construction or destruction

+1. Don't call virtual function in a constructor or destructor.
+Because if you make a constructor of parent class call a virtual function, and you think it's going to call the function of derived class.
+However, it can only call the virtual function in parent class itself.
+Because when we call the constructor of parent class, the derived class has not been defined yet, how could we call the function defined in derived class?
+2. We can pass back information to parent class from child class for different derived class, so they can have different behavior.
+3. **Static** functions can only modify static members of the class; it's shared by all objects of that class; it's called by class_name::function_name